 Volunteer in Western Thailand

-Volunteer work with ethnic minorities along the Myanmar border.
+Volunteer work with ethnic minorities on the Thai-Myanmar border.

 Before Covid, you could join our special Learning Camps in these mountains!
-We hope to come back soon with donor and volunteer support.
-Read about Camps.
+We hope to arrange camps again in October with donor and volunteer support.

 Apply, tell us about yourself.
 Book a time to chat with us. and we tell you about your volunteer options.